pngwn/MDsveX/README.md

 ## Packages

-This repo is a monorepo containing `mdsvex` and any supporting packages.
+This is a monorepo containing `mdsvex` and any supporting packages.
 Each repo has it's own readme with more details.

 - [site](https://github.com/pngwn/MDsveX/tree/master/packages/site) - The documentation website.
 - [mdsvex](https://github.com/pngwn/MDsveX/tree/master/packages/mdsvex) - `mdsvex` itself.